 Royalty rates for the production of privately-owned crude oil and natural gas are negotiated between the producer and the resource owner.
+Producers and working interest participants may also pay additional royalties to parties other than the freehold mineral owner where such royalties are negotiated through private transactions.

-Freehold Mineral Taxes are levied annually for production from freehold mineral lands.
-On average, the tax levied in Alberta is 4% of revenues reported from freehold mineral title properties.
-Freehold Mineral Taxes are in addition to any other negotiated royalty or other payment required to be paid to the owner of such freehold mineral rights.
+The Government of Alberta levies annual freehold mineral taxes for production from freehold mineral lands.
+On average, the tax levied in Alberta is 4% of revenues reported from freehold mineral title properties and is payable by the registered owner of the mineral rights.